drhsqlite/fossil-mirror/www/grep.md

 *   There is currently no support for POSIX character classes such as `[:lower:]`.

-*   Fossil does not currently attempt to take your operating system's locale settings into account when doing this match.
-Fossil also currently has no way to mark a given file as having a particular encoding.
+*   Fossil `grep` does not currently attempt to take your operating system's locale settings into account when doing this match.
+Since Fossil has no way to mark a given file as having a particular encoding, Fossil `grep` assumes the input files are in UTF-8 format.

-    Instead, Fossil `grep` assumes the input files are in UTF-8 format, so it will not work correctly if the files in your repository are in an encoding that is not backwards-compatible with ASCII, such as UTF-16.
+    This means Fossil `grep` will not work correctly if the files in your repository are in an encoding that is not backwards-compatible with ASCII, such as UTF-16.
 Partially compatible encodings such as ISO 8859 should work with Fossil `grep` as long as you stick to their ASCII-compatible subset.

 The Fossil `grep` language is not a strict subset of POSIX extended regular expressions.
 Some of the features documented above are